Skip to main content

 What is the average GPA of your entering students?
 What are you looking for in MCAT scores?

-The average GPA for the University of Rochester MSTP is 3.8.
-For the MCAT, the mean score historically for MSTP students has been in the 90th percentile, which with the new scoring system is around 514.
+The average GPA for University of Rochester MSTP matriculants is 3.8.
+For the MCAT, the mean score over the last 5 admissions cycles for MSTP students has been in the 92nd percentile, which is around 516.
+The range of MCAT score of those who apply is 488-527, with interviews being offered to applicants in a range of 506-527.
+For GPA, the range of total applicants is 2.5-4.0, with interviews being offered to applicants in a range of 3.4-4.0.
 The MSTP is looking for applicants who have obtained a high level of academic achievement, in addition to research and other related experience.

 Is there a benefit to applying earlier, rather than later?